buildingblocs/2018/pre-event/workshop/index.md

 If the demand is high, we will also open up a final consultation session to answer any questions you have for the actual competiton on 1 June!

+# Physical Workshop

+We will be hosting a full physical workshop to round-up everything within 2 hours!
+From how to create a webpage using HTML, to how to build a chatbot program using Python.

+*Date:* 25 May (Friday)
+*Time:* TBC
+*Venue:* Dunman High School Computer Lab S1

+> Sign up <a href= "https://docs.google.com/forms/d/e/1FAIpQLSeqlb4NNQWaBVoHic2InpwqMzSqIeJQO_5PXXdFWaT1ln0Usw/viewform" >here</a> for the full workshop!